Remote Access “Scarless” Thyroid Surgery

 - 2018 – 1st robotic BABA total thyroidectomy and bilateral modified lymph node dissection

 These minimally invasive thyroid techniques do not leave a visible scar on the neck as the incisions are made in remote locations; a camera provides a magnified view of the operative field to permit safe removal of the thyroid gland.
-We are one of the few endocrine programs in the world to offer several hidden-scar approaches to thyroid gland removal, including transoral (mouth), breast, and transaxillary (armpit) approaches.
-Watch this video on minimally invasive thyroid techniques
+We are one of the few endocrine programs in the world to offer hidden-scar approaches to thyroid gland removal, including transoral (mouth), and transaxillary (armpit) approaches.

 Types of Remote Access Procedures